kolkhis/tech-notes/podman/podman.md

 # Podman

-Podman is a container engine for developing, managing, and running OCI Containers on a Linux System.
+Podman is a **daemonless** container engine for developing, managing, and running OCI Containers on a Linux System.

+OCI (Open Container Initiative) Containers are containers that follow the OCI specification for container images and runtimes.

-OCI (Open Container Initiative) Containers are a kind of package that encapsulate your application and all its dependencies.
+These are containers that encapsulate an application and all its dependencies.

 ## Table of Contents
 * [Podman Cheatsheet](#podman-cheatsheet)